 If your potato greens look like they're dying back before they're ready, or your tomato leaves are browning off and curling, check the leaves carefully.
 Psyllid leaves a light dusting of sugars on the leaves, and the larvae are tiny and orange and look a little like scale.

 Any late planted potatoes are best covered with a fine mesh to avoid psyllid.

-If your plants get late blight, it’s best to destroy the plants and make sure not to plant the same plant there again for a few years.
+If your plants get blight, remove the plants and burn or bin (don't compost) them and make sure not to plant the same plant there again for a few years.
 Early blight spores can survive in the soil for about 3 years.

 Late blight spores don't live in the soil as they need living plant tissue to survive on, but overwintered potatoes or tomatoes are how it is spread and kept alive.